MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-windows.md

 3. Open a PowerShell terminal on your Windows machine.

-4.  **Connect** to the docker hub using the following command: `docker login -u cascollector`
+4.  **Connect** to the docker hub using the following command: `docker login -u caslogcollector`

 5. Use the following password `C0llector3nthusiast`

     ![windows5](./media/windows5.png)

-6.  **Pull** to the collector image from the docker hub using the following command: `docker pull Microsoft/caslogcollector`
+6.  **Pull** to the collector image from the docker hub using the following command: `docker pull microsoft/caslogcollector`

     ![windows6](./media/windows6.png)